Discover the best UK universities for Statistics in 2026. Find courses with top teaching, research, and career opportunities.

 - Weighting: Scores out of 100; ties broken by academic score.

-Top-Ranked Statistics Universities Explained
+Top-Ranked Statistics Universities in the UK

 University of Oxford